-At breakfast, you offer cut up peaches, plain yogurt, and a little toast.
-Your toddler only eats the peaches and throws the rest onto the floor and smears the yogurt all over.
+At breakfast, you offer cut-up peaches, plain yogurt, and a little toast.
+Your toddler eats only the peaches and throws the rest onto the floor and smears the yogurt all over.
 You get frustrated because, well, such a mess!
 So disrespectful of your efforts!

-Reality Check: It’s entirely possible that your toddler isn’t a big breakfast person and simply wasn’t hungry for much more than fruit.
-You could try pushing breakfast back 20-30 minutes (if you have the time), drastically cutting back the amount of food that you serve so your expectations for the amount that they will actually eat are naturally lower, or even thinking of breakfast as a “snack” and the midmorning snack as “breakfast”.
-They may surprise you and eat a ton at 9 am versus 7!
+Reality Check: It’s entirely possible your toddler isn’t a big breakfast person and simply wasn’t hungry for much more than fruit.
+You could try pushing breakfast back 20-30 minutes (if you have the time), drastically cutting back the amount of food you serve so your expectations for the amount they will actually eat are naturally lower, or even thinking of breakfast as a “snack” and the midmorning snack as “breakfast”.
+They may surprise you and eat a ton at 9 a.m. versus 7!

 A Toddler Doesn’t Eat Much of a Food They Usually Like

-One night at dinner, you serve up a big bowl of the pasta that your toddler typically inhales.
-He eats some, but not as much as you think, and skips the broccoli that’s on the side.
+One night at dinner, you serve up a big bowl of the pasta your toddler typically inhales.
+He eats some, but not as much as you expect, and skips the broccoli that’s on the side.
 Argh!
 Why isn’t he eating as much as he normally does?
 He loves this meal!

-Reality Check: Maybe he’s tired or teething or simply had a bigger or later afternoon snack than the last time you made this meal.
+Reality Check: Maybe he’s tired or teething or he simply had a bigger or later afternoon snack than the last time you made this meal.
 Maybe the texture of the broccoli just wasn’t doing it for him today.
 Who knows!

 If we try not to compare our toddler’s intake with previous meals and simply let it be what it is, we’ll be able to accept that they’re simply trusting their own hunger cues.
-Try not to push and don’t coerce bites—which often turns into a power struggle at that meal and meals going forward, which is no fun for anyone—because it’s really up to them to decide how hungry they are.
+Try not to push and don’t coerce bites—which often turns into a power struggle at that meal and meals going forward, and is no fun for anyone—because it’s really up to them to decide how hungry they are.

-Your Toddler ONLY Wants Blueberries
+Your Toddler Wants ONLY Blueberries